 In addition to detecting primary tumors, PET scans can also be used to:

 - Determine if cancer has spread to another part of the body

 - Evaluate how a tumor is responding to treatment

 - Monitor a cancer survivor for recurrent tumors

-At Moffitt Cancer Center, our PET scans are performed by a team of skilled radiologic technicians, and the results are interpreted by experienced, board-certified radiologists.
+At Moffitt Cancer Center, our PET scans are performed by a team of skilled radiologic technologists with advanced registration in their specialty, and the results are interpreted by experienced, board-certified radiologists.
 If anything unusual shows up on the scan, additional testing can be performed, and a multispecialty tumor board will collaboratively determine the best possible course of action for the patient.

 To learn more about PET scans or any of the other imaging techniques that might be used in the diagnostic process, call 1-888-663-3488 or request an appointment online.